-Audit reports must be submitted no later than 150 days following cancellation, termination or expiration of the Agreement.
+Audit reports must be submitted no later than 150 days following cancellation, termination or expiration of this Agreement.

-- 1. Copies of audit reports for audits conducted in accordance with the Code of Federal Regulations, Title 2, Subtitle A, Ch.
-II, Pt.
-200, Subpart F, beginning at 2 C.F.R. § 200.500, and required by this Agreement shall be submitted, when required by 2 C.F.R.§ 200.512, by or on behalf of the Provider directly to the following: - A. Office of the Attorney General
+- 1. Copies of audit reports for audits conducted in accordance with the 2 C.F.R. § 200.500, and required by this Agreement will be submitted, when required by 2 C.F.R. § 200.512, by or on behalf of the Provider directly to the following:

+- A. Office of the Attorney General

-Bureau of Advocacy and Grants Management PL-01, The Capitol Tallahassee, Florida 32399-1050
+Bureau of Advocacy and Grants Management

+PL-01, The Capitol

+Tallahassee, Florida 32399-1050

-- 2. Any reports, management letters, or other information required to be submitted to the OAG pursuant to this Agreement shall be submitted timely in accordance with federal government-wide grant rules as set forth in the Code of Federal Regulations, Part 200, Subtitle A, Ch.
-II, Pt.200, beginning at 2 C.F.R. §200.0, as applicable. - 3.
-Providers should indicate the date the financial reporting package was delivered in correspondence accompanying the financial reporting package.
+- 2. Any reports, management letters, or other information required to be submitted to the OAG pursuant to this Agreement will be submitted timely in accordance with federal government-wide grant rules as set forth in 2 C.F.R. § 200, et. seq., as applicable.

+- 3. Providers should indicate the date the financial reporting package was delivered in correspondence accompanying the financial reporting package.